Hypothetical partition of Belgium: Language border

 The language border separating the Germanic and Romance Sprachräume moved over the centuries which preceded the establishment of the Belgian state over an area between the Ardennes and the more or less straight line going from Aachen to Calais on the one hand and the much less populated frontier from Aachen to Arlon via Malmedy.
 However, this frontier has not much changed since the 18th century.
 For example, in the communes of Mouscron and Comines-Warneton, French seems to be dominant at least since 1761.
 The frontier splitting the older province of Brabant and the Hesbaye moved regularly during the 17th and 18th centuries.
 Some communes, such as Hélécine, switched from Dutch to French and others, such as Herstappe, switched from French to Dutch.
 The Voeren have a long Flemish tradition and, in the Land of Herve, several communes which used to use Germanic dialects switched to French during the 18th century, as for example, Berneau and Warsage, both now part of Dalhem and Saint-Jean-Sart, a hamlet of Aubel.

 Prior to the 20th century, this language border did not merely distinguish speakers of Belgian French, standard Dutch and standard German, as today, but between Romance and Germanic dialect continua.
-The Germanic Sprachraum was made of different components such as West Flemish, East Flemish, Brabantic, Limburgish, Ripuarian (transitional dialects between Limbourgish and Ripuarian are called Low Dietsch), Moselle Franconian dialect of Trier and Luxembourgish.
+The Germanic Sprachraum was made of different components such as West Flemish, East Flemish, Brabantic, Limburgish, Ripuarian, Moselle Franconian dialect of Trier and Luxembourgish.
 The Romance sprachraum was made of Picard, Walloon (with four distinct dialects around the cities of Charleroi, Namur, Liège and Bastogne), Lorrain and Champenois.
 Due to mass education and the expansion of modern media such as television, the mid-20th century saw a uniformization of the different language regions, leading to the domination of the standard languages in their respective domains.
 In Wallonia, French became the dominant, priority language (local dialects being seldom used).
 Elsewhere in the Low Countries, the local dialects survived better, at least in private use.